P0172 Code: Meaning, Symptoms, Causes, Fixes, And Repair Cost

 • Poor emissions test performance (including failure)

 These all stem from the rich fuel ratio.
-Too much fuel in the chamber means the combustion isn’t as effective as it should be.
+Too much fuel in the chamber means the combustion isn’t as efficient as it should be.
 This translates into all the symptoms mentioned above.

 P0172 Diagnostic Trouble Code Causes